nedmsmith/draft-smith-satp-vlei-binding/draft-smith-satp-vlei-binding.md

 The SATP core protocol {{-satp-core}} defines several extensible protocol fields that contain identity and other values not defined by SATP core.
 To facilitate interoperability these fields SHOULD contain a media type {{-media-type}} or content format {{-content-format}} wrapper.
 This specation requests IANA assignment of media type and content format identifiers for vLEIs which are serialized as Composable Event Streaming Representation (CESR) {{-cesr}} objects in JSON and other formats.
-See {{sec-iana}}.
+See {{sec-media-types}}.

 <cref anchor="ids-note3" source="Ned Smith">
-Note3: SATP describes Gateway secure channel establishment public key-pair but this isn't represented in the list of message publickey message types.
+Note: SATP describes Gateway secure channel establishment public key-pair but this isn't represented in the list of message publickey message types.
 Gateway Credential type isn't used in any of the stages afaik.
-There should be an IANA registry for the allowed credential types (vLEI, SAML, OAuth, X.509).
+There should be an IANA registry for the allowed credential types (vLEI, SAML, OAuth, PKIX).
 </cref>

 ## SATP vLEI Mapping {#sec-satp-vlei-mapping}